Dans-labs/dariah/docs/Dux.md

 ### initFilterSettings
 Computes initial filter settings, after `compileFieldIds`.
-For all fulltext filters and faceted filters new, initial filtersettings are computed.
+For all full-text filters and faceted filters new, initial filter settings are computed.
 This is the information that will be influenced by subsequent user clicks.